Shougo/ddu.vim/README.md

 # ddu.vim

-Note: It is beta version.
-You can test the features.

 > Dark deno-powered UI framework for neovim/Vim8

 If you don't want to configure plugins, you don't have to use the plugin.
 It